 - be frequently listed as corresponding author (first or last author) during the last five years;

-Suitable Associate Editors for BMC Women's Health can be described as someone who:
+Suitable Editorial Board Members for BMC Women's Health can be described as someone who:

 - Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Women's Health within the scientific community.

 - Provides a professional and supportive service to our authors and ensures that the manuscripts for which they are responsible fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.

 Role and responsibilities

-An Associate Editor for BMC Women's Health should be engaged and willing to handle approximately two manuscripts per month within their field of expertise.
+An Editorial Board Member for BMC Women's Health should be engaged and willing to handle approximately two manuscripts per month within their field of expertise.

-Our Associate Editors will receive training, and our in-house editorial team will also provide administrative support.
-The Associate Editor will report to the Editorial Board, including the Editor and Section Editors.
+Our Editorial Board Members will receive training, and our in-house editorial team will also provide administrative support.